EECS481-Official/tutorial/slides/02-Developers/05-list.html.md

           <div role="listitem">Sun</div>
         </div>

-    - title: Unsemantic List exercise
+    - title: Unsemantic List Exercise
       description: |
         Update the example below so that the items are expressed as a list.
 The easiest way to make this semantic is to use a list tag.
 If that is not